Yujan3333/Vanilla-JS-P6-Hangman/README.md

 Creating a Hangman Game using Vanilla JS

 Done HTML CSS by myself
-Using JS with other help
+JS is done by referencing code